Logo trustpilot | Logo google

 Always have a towel, toothbrush, toothpaste, and treats set up in a quiet area before you begin.

-• Towel: t is wise to have a towel on hand for your dog to sit on so they’re stable.
-Also, having your tools set out on a towel is a great way to organize everything.
-You can set your water bowl on the towel, too, as you’ll likely drip a little when you dip the toothbrush.
+• Towel: If possible, setup on a padded surface like a rug to make your pet feel more comfortable.
+Have your pet sit on the towel to avoid getting toothpaste on your rug.
+Having your tools set out on a towel is a great way to organize everything as well.
+You can also set your water bowl on the towel, too, as you’ll likely drip a little when you dip the toothbrush.

 • A bowl of warm water: Start slowly with a damp cloth or gauze, wiping the teeth and progressing to a toothbrush soaked in warm water.
 Having a bowl of warm water when you begin will save you time!